Nigerian News. Latest Nigeria News. Your online Nigerian Newspaper.: I regret not joining PDP before now – Obaseki

 The governor, who spoke for himself and his deputy, Philip Shuiabu, said unlike the APC that pushed them out in the rain and storm at their hours of tribulation, the PDP cared so much for its members.

-Obaseki said: “It was only when we entered the house (PDP) that we realised that this was the house we should have been in the first instance.
+Obaseki said: “It was only when we entered the house (PDP) that we realized that this was the house we should have been in the first instance.

 “Because we now saw that the values in the house are the values we cherish and the values we lived for; values of justice, values of law and order, values of care for our people, putting the people first.